While playing around with your phone, you may have run into the term APN settings. So what the f*! is APN? (we said fox.)

 - MMSC: Multimedia Messaging Service Center–this is required for most MVNOs

-- Proxy: Some carriers use this to create a proxy between the internet and your network
+- Proxy: Some carriers use this to create a proxy between the Internet and your network

-How can I check my APN settings?
+How to check APN settings

-Finding your settings will depend on your phone and the directions below may differ slightly based on your device.
+Finding your settings will depend on your phone, and the directions below may differ slightly based on your device.

 - Open Settings